courtcraw/mesadu_wdbinaries/docs/lab3.md

 Don't worry if this seems like a lot!
 We will be going through this step-by-step and remember the solution can be found [here](./lab3_solns.md), if you get stuck.
 We recommend looking at the solution frequently throughout this lab!

-Recall the control flow in [MESA](https://docs.mesastar.org/en/release-r24.03.1/using_mesa/extending_mesa.html#control-flow) (below), that is, which routines get called at which points during a MESA run.
+Recall the control flow in <a href="https://docs.mesastar.org/en/release-r24.03.1/using_mesa/extending_mesa.html#control-flow" target="_blank">MESA</a> (below), that is, which routines get called at which points during a MESA run.
 Identify which subroutine (or function) would need to be modified in order to interpolate the varying mdot produced in Lab 1 and find that routine in <code>run_star_extras</code>.
 Remember, this interpolation will need to be completed before MESA attempts to solve the star's state.

 <img src="./assets/ControlFlowDiagram.png" alt="Control Flow Diagram" width="600"/>